braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/cordova/push_notifications.md

 {% endtab %}
 {% tab Android %}

-Inline image push and push stories are available on Android without any further customizations.
+Push stories are available on Android without any further customizations.

 {% endtab %}
 {% endtabs %}